plone/volto/docs/source/upgrade-guide/index.md

 ### ESlint project configuration update

-Since `@plone/registry` and other Volto dependencies packages are now released as standalone, it is needed to update some configurations files from your projects.
-In `.eslintrc.js`:
+`@plone/registry` and [other packages on which Volto depends](https://github.com/plone/volto/tree/main/packages) are now stand-alone releases in the monorepo structure released in 18.0.0-alpha.4.

+You must update the configuration file {file}`.eslintrc.js` in your projects, according to the following `git diff` patch.

 ```diff
 @@ -18,9 +19,6 @@ if (configFile) {